-You can specify a default logger level and even override the levels of other loggers in your YAML configuration file:
+You can specify a default logger level, override the levels of other loggers in your YAML configuration file, and even specify appenders for them.
+The latter form of configuration is preferable, but the former is also acceptable.

 '''

 Logging settings.

 logging:

 The default level of all loggers.
-Can be OFF, ERROR, WARN, INFO, DEBUG, TRACE, or
+Can be OFF, ERROR, WARN, INFO, DEBUG, TRACE, or..

-ALL.
+\hookrightarrow AT_1T_1

 level: INFO

 Logger-specific levels.

 loggers:

 Overrides the level of com.example.dw.Thing and sets it to DEBUG.

 "com.example.dw.Thing": DEBUG

+Enables the SQL query log and redirect it to a separate file

+"org.hibernate.SQL":

+level: DEBUG

+This line stops org.hibernate.SQL (or anything under it) from using the root,

+→logger

+additive: false

+appenders:

+- type: file

+currentLogFilename: ./logs/example-sql.log

+archivedLogFilenamePattern: ./logs/example-sql-%d.log.qz

+archivedFileCount: 5

 '''